OPENING OF THE 46TH AIA ANNUAL CONFERENCETransport

 Some of the media have got themselves confused on this point.

 The Government has directed our border agencies to continue to work with Australia to improve processing.
 However these efforts are being progressed separately from the SAM.

 And with the relationship now back on track, we are not expecting any strange fax messages to arrive out of the blue!

 Last December, I introduced a Bill into Parliament to strengthen the regulatory environment applying to airports.

 I appreciate that the Airport Authorities Amendment Bill has not met with total support from both major domestic airlines, who believe it does not go far enough, and airports, who believe it goes too far.

-The Bill seeks to address concerns that current legislation does not sufficiently protect consumers' interests or prevent potential monopoly pricing.
+The Bill amends existing legislation applying to airport companies to enable the making of regulations to address concerns that current legislation does not sufficiently protect consumers' interests or prevent potential monopoly pricing.

-But because competition between them is weak, they could use their market power to set prices without taking account of the costs this imposes on their customers.
+However, because competition between most airports is weak, airports could potentially use their market power to set prices without taking account of the costs this imposes on their customers.